PR60T Pig Roaster Demo: All God's Creatures Got a Place on the Grill

 From there it will really just depend on how hot you fired it, the weather, and how much meat you have on the cooker (more cold meat lowers the temperature).
 Remember, it's easier to raise the temperature than it is to control it if you get it wildly out of control.
 If you happen to fire it too hot, shut the vents all the way for a while to slow it down.

-As a rule, running this cooker is a piece of cake, and one load of fuel should be enough for a 12+ hour cook and usually you won't need to mess with the fire.
+As a rule, running this cooker is a piece of cake, and if you add enough fuel for the length of your cook, usually you won't need to mess with the fire once it's up and running.
 Having said that, I highly recommend the optional charcoal pull-out in case you need to stoke the fire or add/remove charcoal or wood.

 Boston Butt (Pork Butt)